-Research Professor Horioka and Research Associate Professor Niimi gave a presentation at the 27th SASE (Society for the Advancement of Socio-Economics) Annual Conference held in London, United Kingdom.
+Research Professor, Dr. Horioka, and Research Associate Professor, Dr. Niimi, gave presentations at the 27th Society for the Advancement of Socio-Economics (SASE) Annual Conference held in London, United Kingdom.

 Date: July 2-4, 2015